Learn more about what makes Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) different.

 The major difference is that SSI determination is based on age/disability and limited income and resources, whereas SSDI determination is based on disability and work credits.

-In addition, in most states, an SSI recipient will automatically qualify for Medicaid.
+In addition, in most states, an SSI recipient will automatically qualify for health care coverage through Medicaid.
 A person with SSDI will automatically qualify for Medicare after 24 months of receiving disability payments (individuals with amyotrophic lateral sclerosis [ALS] are eligible for Medicare immediately).

 Comparison of SSI and SSDI